Quickstart: Create a Sandbox via API¶

 export TOKEN=$(sudo cat /var/lib/slicer/auth/token)

-All API calls use this token in the Authorization header.
 If you are calling from a remote host, copy the token over SSH:

 export TOKEN=$(ssh user@slicer-host 'sudo cat /var/lib/slicer/auth/token')